 - Sinus pain

 Unfortunately, these painful and burdensome symptoms often interfere with daily life.
 If you seek relief from the pain and interference caused by TMD, contact Headache and TMJ Center of New Jersey.
 Dr. Stein is an expert in TMJ treatment.
 He can treat the underlying cause of your TMD, thereby relieving your painful symptoms.
 You will be happy to know that TMD can often be reversed with the proper care.

 TMJ Treatment Options

 West Orange TMJ Specialist, Dr. Ivan Stein, and his team use the most up-to-date diagnostic technology and evaluation techniques to formulate an individualized TMJ treatment plan for patients.
 They utilize a comprehensive treatment approach using a variety of modalities designed to address muscle and joint imbalances in the jaw, thereby eliminating pain and accelerating the healing process.

 - Orthotic Therapy.
 This treatment option involves the use of a custom-fabricated dental appliance that helps maintain a relaxed jaw position, thereby preventing the nerves from over-firing, which in turn prevents muscle spasms.
 The small acrylic appliance allows the patient to sleep comfortably, without grinding the teeth and exacting further damage.

 - Ultrasound Therapy.
-This modality delivers ultrasound waves that break up scar tissue and adhesions in the deeper muscle and tissue layers.
+This treatment for TMJ delivers ultrasound waves that break up scar tissue and adhesions in the deeper muscle and tissue layers.
 Ultrasound energy also delivers heat, restoring proper blood flow to the affected area.